Eric Rocha re-trial scheduled for four days in late August

-A 36 year old Scottsbluff man who's 2012 conviction and sentence for first-degree sexual assault of a child and four counts of felony child abuse were overturned by the Nebraska Supreme Court was in Scotts Bluff County District Court Friday.
+The re-trial for a 36 year old Scottsbluff man who's 2012 conviction and sentence for first-degree sexual assault of a child and four counts of felony child abuse were overturned by the Nebraska Supreme Court will be held in late August in Scotts Bluff County District Court.

 Eric Rocha was convicted by a District Court jury of sexually assaulting a 7-year-old child in a home and in a car.
 Rocha also was accused of striking three other children with a belt, and punching them in the ribs and nose.

 Rocha was sentenced to a minimum of over 50 years in prison by Scotts Bluff County District Judge Leo Dobrovolny after his conviction in February, 2012 on all five counts.
 But, a majority of the state's high court agreed with Rocha that his trial attorney, the Scotts Bluff County Public Defender, was ineffective for, among other things, not seeking to have separate trials on the sex abuse and child abuse charges.

 Judge Dobrovolny today(Thursday) said the re-trial is planned to take four days, but the exact dates have not yet been determined.